 Prior to our initial public offering in May 2018, there was no public market for shares of our common stock.
 Although our common stock is listed on the Nasdaq Global Select Market, an active trading market for our common stock may never be sustained on the Nasdaq Global Select Market or any other exchange in the future.
-On October 19, 2022, we effected a 1-for-10 reverse stock split of our common stock seeking to bring us into compliance with the minimum required losing bid price for continued listing on the Nasdaq Global Select Market and to regain compliance with Nasdaq Global Select Market's continued listing standards.
-While we have regained compliance, we cannot assure that we will continue to meet the minimum required closing bid price for continued listing on the future or that we will be able to maintain our listing on the Nasdaq Global Select Market or any other exchange.
+On October 19, 2022, we effected a 1-for-10 reverse stock split of our common stock seeking to bring us into compliance with the minimum required losing bid price for continued listing on the Nasdaq Global Select Market's continued listing standards.
+While we have regained compliance, we cannot assure that we will continue to meet the minimum required closing bid price for continued listing on the Nasdaq Global Select Market in the future or that we will be able to maintain our listing on the Nasdaq Global Select Market or any other exchange.
+See the risk factor titled "We may not be able to maintain compliance with the continued listing requirements of Nasdaq and, if so, we would be subject to delisting." for additional information about our ability to maintain compliance with the continued listing requirements of Nasdaq.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses, applications, or technologies using our shares as consideration.